Proven-Paradox/shaper-system/Handbook.md

 Effect: If this Attack hits the target and they are not otherwise restrained, you move them one square.
 Alternatively, if you're in a square next to a solid wall, you may force them to collide with that wall.
 If you move the target, this Attack deals x1 multiplier damage.
 If you force them to collide with a wall, the damage increases to x2.
 In either case, treat this Attack as successfully forcing an opponent to move for the purposes of Lessons and Talents, such as [Relentless](#relentless).
 Description: A strike so powerful that it sends opponents sprawling backward.
 This could be a body slam, a shield bash, beating them backwards with wind from your wings, and similar attacks.

-#### Challenge
-Spell
-Action: Minor
-Prerequisites: None
-Range: Long
-Targets: 1 enemy
-Cost 2 MP
-Damage: 0
-Effect: If this Spell hits the target, they are [Provoked](#provoked) by you for one turn.
-You may choose to use your Mental [Defense Bonus](#defense-bonus) instead of your Mental Offense for this spell.
-Description: Draw an opponent's attention.
-This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or otherwise force opponents to focus on you.

 #### Cleanse
 Auxiliary
 Action: Minor